swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## install
 The function used to install applications from the server.
 If you need help with specific commands, they are available on the application sub-pages here.
-You can specifiy as many applications is you like here.
+You can specify as many applications is you like here.

 Syntax:
 ```bash